-You may need to obtain copies of a death certificate for a number of reasons.
-You might want a copy for your records or, if you are in charge of wrapping up the deceased person’s affairs, you may require multiple, official copies to carry out your job.
-You will need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable-on-death accounts, veterans benefits, and many others.
+You might need to obtain copies of a death certificate for a number of reasons.
+You might want a copy for your records or, if you're in charge of wrapping up the deceased person's affairs, you might need multiple, official copies to carry out your job.
+For example, you'll need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable-on-death accounts, veterans benefits, and many others.

-If you need to order copies of a death certificate after the time of death has passed, visit the website of the Virginia Department of Health.
-From the VDH website, you can download a mail-in order form or find information about ordering death certificates in-person, online, or by phone.
+If you need to order copies of a death certificate later, visit the website of the Virginia Department of Health, where you'll find options for ordering death certificates online, in person, or by mail.